BrandonWarrior/battleships/README.md

 - clear_console: Clears the console screen for better readability, making the transition between game screens smoother.
 This is used throughout the program to maintain a clean interface, depending on the operating system.

-## Bugs and Fixes

-- Invalid Input Handling: Resolved a bug where users could input multiple digits or include spaces before/after the row/column inputs, causing errors and unintended gameplay behavior.
-The input validation has been added to ensure only single-digit inputs without any spaces are accepted, preventing out-of-bounds guesses and maintaining the integrity of the game.
-This fix ensures smoother gameplay and prevents players from entering invalid coordinates.

-- Player's Grid Displayed Twice: Fixed the issue where the player's grid was displayed twice after each turn, which caused unnecessary clutter and confusion during gameplay.
-Now, the grid is displayed only once per turn, providing a clearer and more streamlined experience for the player, making it easier to track the progress of the game.

-- Input Validation for Player Names: Fixed a bug where players could start the game without entering a name or by entering just whitespaces.
-The game now ensures that players provide a valid name by repeatedly prompting them until a non-empty, non-whitespace name is entered, enhancing the overall user experience and preventing unintended gameplay starts.

-- Input Validation: Resolved an issue where the invalid input message on the home screen would not appear properly when entering an incorrect key.
-The problem was caused by the clear_console function, which was clearing the screen before the error message could be displayed.
-Now, the game properly displays the error message and waits for a valid input (1 or 2) before proceeding.

-- There are no remaining bugs.

 ## Validation and Testing

 ### Flake8 and PEP8